VitorHugoAntunes/OmniStack11/README.md

 },
 ```

-Automatically generated file when you run npm install knex, and then run npx knex init.
+Automatically generated file when you run `npm install knex`, and then run `npx knex init`.<br/>
 The only changes were:
-- Change the migration directory to "./src/database/migrations";
+- Change the migration directory to `'./src/database/migrations'`;
 - Create the test database.